Inert

 Introduction

-Toyota Connected Europe is working on the future of Human-Machine Interface (HMI) design for new Toyota vehicles in both Europe and the United States.
+Toyota Connected Europe is working on the future of Human-Machine Interface (HMI) design for new Toyota & Lexus vehicles in both Europe and the United States.
 We have had a long-term collaboration with Toyota, focusing on the development of the UX/UI for these HMI systems to ensure a seamless, intuitive, and safe interaction between driver and vehicle.
 Unfortunately, due to a strict NDA, we are unable to showcase any visual elements of this project at the moment.
 However, we are excited to share that the first vehicles featuring this new HMI will hit the roads by the end of 2025.

 • Information Architecture